wbonbon/OverlayPlugin/docs/fork_update.md

 ## Known Errors

-If OverlayPlugin prompts you for an update with a blank changelog and errors that says `The download was interrupted` and `"https://github.com/ngld/OverlayPlugin/releases/download/v0.19.0/OverlayPlugin-0.19.0.7z" failed with code: 404` then it is likely that you have partially updated.
+If OverlayPlugin prompts you for an update with a blank changelog and errors that says `The download was interrupted` and `"https://github.com/ngld/OverlayPlugin/releases/download/v0.19.1/OverlayPlugin-0.19.1.7z" failed with code: 404` then it is likely that you have partially updated.
 Start again from step 1 above, make sure all OverlayPlugin.dll entries have been removed, and then make sure that you close ACT after this step.

+## Need Help?

+If you experience any issues or would like further assistance, please ask for help in the [ACT_FFXIV](https://discord.gg/hK523Pj) discord.